carpentriesoffline/hpc-intro-offline/_episodes/16-parallel.md

 * How much memory did it need?
 * How long did the job take to run?

-Modify the job script to increase both the number of samples and the amount of memory requested (perhaps by a factor of 2, then by a factor of 10), and resubmit the job each time.
+Modify the job script to increase both the number of samples (perhaps by a factor of 2, then by a factor of 10), and resubmit the job each time.

 * How good is the value for π?
 * How much memory did it need?
-* How long did the job take to run?
+* Did you encounter any errors?

 Even with sufficient memory for necessary variables, a script could require enormous amounts of time to calculate on a single CPU.